foxinthetowm/shopping_list_tests/README.md

-Test framework to test a simple Android application
+A test framework to test a simple Android application Appium+Java+TestNg+Maven